eremenai/search-service/README.md

 ### 5.3 Examples of queries

-I added a small **demo** API that can populate the system with simple or more complex test data, and also wipe all data.
+I added a small **demo** API (`/populate-data/`) that can populate the system with simple or more complex test data, and also wipe everything (truncating the database).
 This endpoint is purely for local development and exploration and is not intended for production use; it can be disabled via Spring profile configuration.
 You can either use the demo API to pre-populate clients and documents and then try different search scenarios, or skip it and inject your own data through the regular endpoints.

 #### 5.3.1 Client search